Prerequisites

 Software:

-- Linux (Raspberry Pi, x86 server, or similar) OR Windows Subsystem for Linux WSL
+- Linux (Raspberry Pi, x86 server, or similar) — or WSL2 on Windows with USB/IP passthrough (see WSL)

 - GLib 2.0+, OpenSSL 1.1+, json-glib-1.0